NaikVedhas/LinkedIn/README.md

 #  <img src="https://github.com/NaikVedhas/l/blob/main/frontend/public/logo.png?raw=true" alt="LinkedIn Clone" width="450" height="150">
 ## 🚀 Overview
 A sophisticated LinkedIn clone featuring a light UI theme, built with cutting-edge web technologies.
+Remarkably, 70% of this project was developed independently without following tutorials or YouTube lectures, showcasing original implementation and problem-solving.
 This platform replicates LinkedIn's core functionality while adding custom features and optimizations for an exceptional user experience.

 ## 🌐 Live Demo
 [✨ View Live Project](https://linkedinv.vercel.app)

 **⚠️ Security Notice**: If you encounter a security warning when visiting the site, please click <b><i>"Show Details"</i></b> and then <b><i>"Visit Unsafe Website"</i></b> to proceed.
 My LinkedIn clone is so authentic that Google Chrome's security features sometimes flag it as a potential phishing attempt!
 This is actually a good sign - it means the UI is impressively similar to the real LinkedIn.
 Rest assured, this is just an educational project with no data collection.

 ## Demo Video
 [View video](https://drive.google.com/file/d/1TTWYVQcMXfiB9cyM2D4zB9UvZDK1jE6t/view?usp=sharing)